procom-dev/whatsapp-share-widget/README.md

 ![WhatsApp Share Widget Generator](assets/img/whatsapp-share-widget.jpg)

-Transform your website visitors into powerful advocates!
+Allow people in you website to easily share your page by WhatsApp with just 1 click!
 This easy-to-use tool creates beautiful WhatsApp sharing widgets that help your supporters share your petitions, campaigns, and causes directly with their friends and family.

 ## 🚀 Why WhatsApp Sharing Works Better